Global Public Health Unit

 Queen Mary’s Global Public Health Unit was established in 2011, and is rooted in the various disciplines of public health and social medicine.
 It has a strong orientation towards the social aims of equity, justice and sustainability; as well as towards health systems that are universal, comprehensive and operating in the public interest.

-The Unit is mainly built around the delivery of a Global Health teaching programme which consists of five MSc programmes and an undergraduate BSc in Global health.
+The Unit is mainly built around the delivery of a Global Health teaching programme which consists of five on-site MSc programmes, an online MSc programme and an undergraduate BSc in Global health.

 All taught programmes are multi-disciplinary, and cover the biological, environmental, social, political and economic dimensions of the challenges we face in securing a healthier world, in low- as well as high-income settings.